ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 {{site.data.keyword.attribute-definition-list}}

-# IBM {{site.data.keyword.powerSys_notm}} architecture
+# IBM {{site.data.keyword.powerSys_notm}} On-premises architecture
 {: #private-cloud-architecture}

 [On-premises]{: tag-red}

 {{site.data.keyword.powerSysFull}} is an as-a-service offering that includes a prescriptive set of physical infrastructure (compute, network, and storage).
 The physical infrastructure is deployed in your data center.
 The site reliability engineers (SREs) from IBM maintain and operates this infrastructure and manage it through the IBM Cloud platform.

-To understand the architecture of IBM {{site.data.keyword.powerSys_notm}} Private Cloud, key features, and hardware and software requirements, review the following topics:
+To understand the On-premises architecture, key features, and hardware and software requirements, review the following topics:

 *  [High-level architecture](#high-level-architecture-private-cloud)
 *  [Key features](#key-features)